Washington Service Corps/Americorps

 Planning Cycle: Every one to three years (depends on program).

-Outcome Measures: Each AmeriCorps team establishes performance measures aligned with the newly prescribed national performance measure focus areas, that include Education, Disaster Services, Health Access/Education, Environmental Stewardship, and Veteran Services.
+Outcome Measures: Each AmeriCorps team establishes performance measures aligned with the newly prescribed national performance measure focus areas, that include Education, Disaster Services, Economic Opportunity, Health Access/Education, Environmental Stewardship, and Veteran Services.
 Each performance measure is defined by establishing targeted outputs and outcomes.

 Funding: AmeriCorps competitive grants are awarded for a three-year cycle with an annual renewal Continuation process and the VISTA grants are awarded annually.
 Annual member placement fee required at grant established level.
 The cash match is provided by a variety of sources from project sites.
 WSC is a statewide program administered by the Employment Security Department.

 State Funding: Approximately $924,000.
 Annually, from the Office of Superintendent of Public Instruction as local matching funds for the Washington Reading Corps.

 Federal Funding: (September 1, 2012-August 31, 2013), $7,345,000 Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA programs through a nationally competitive selection process; $3,351,400 from the Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA Washington Reading Corps programs; and $351,000 from the Corporation for National Service for AmeriCorps*VISTA programs (to support the Washington Reading Corps).